Forecast Health Mental Health Platform

 About This Platform

 This tool models intervention coverage, effectiveness, and costs based on epidemiological data and published evidence.
-It generates estimates of health outcomes (DALYs averted), resource needs (workforce, medications, facilities), and cost-effectiveness ratios to inform priority-setting and planning.
+It generates estimates of health outcomes (DALYs averted), resource needs (workforce, medications, visits), and cost-effectiveness ratios to inform priority-setting and planning.

 How to Use This Tool